bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hasse.md

 **Helmut Hasse** did fundamental work in algebra and number theory.
 He is e.g. known for [Hasse diagrams][bookofproofs$267].

 ### Mathematical Profile (Excerpt):
-* Helmut's education was at various secondary schools near to Kassel until in 1913, when he was 15 years of age, his father was appointed to an important position in Berlin and the family moved there.
 * Helmut studied for two years at the Fichte-Gymnasium in Berlin before volunteering for naval service during World War I.
 * In the academic year 1917/18 Hasse was stationed at Kiel on his naval duties and he was able to attend the lectures of Otto Toeplitz.
 * In fact he was most influenced by Hecke despite the fact that Hecke left Göttingen to take up an appointment in Hamburg only a few months after Hasse arrived in Göttingen.